dberzano/dberzano.github.io/alice/alibuild/index.md

 > It is easy to add other packages to the syntax above if you need to work on
 > their source code too (for instance, ROOT).

+Please note that `aliBuild` will consider a package being in "development mode" whenever it finds sources checked out in the current directory under `$PackageName` (*e.g.*, `AliPhysics`) - please respect the case.

+You can in principle clone such sources manually with an ordinary `git clone`, but there is an advantage in using `aliBuild init`: a considerable amount of space is going to be saved, more or less the same way we suggested to use `git-new-workdir` in the past.
+The actual working directory will be there as usual, but the big part of the Git repository (the "objects storage") will be saved inside `sw/MIRROR/packagename` (*e.g.* `sw/MIRROR/aliphysics`) as a bare repository and will be shared by all local checkouts of the same package created via `aliBuild init`.

+The big difference in operations with respect to `git-new-workdir` is that you can have multiple checkouts of the same branch without Git getting confused and altering your working directory.

+> Please note that if you remove `sw/MIRROR/packagename` all the local checkouts
+> are going to be broken!

 ```
 cd ali-master